factsmission/tlds-demo/README.md

 The purpose of this project is to demostrate the use of [TLDS](https://github.com/linked-solutions/tlds).

 For this demonstration we're using the SPARQL endpoint at https://ld.geo.admin.ch/query/.
+The demo is online at https://tlds-demo.factsmission.org/.

 ## Usage